Skip to content

 Germany's family reunion system is called Familienzusammenführung.
 It lets the spouse and children of a qualifying residence permit holder join them in Germany.
 For Indian families, this is the most common path for a spouse to get full work rights, and the only legal way to bring school-age children on a long-term basis.

-This guide covers how it works, who qualifies, the German-language rule that trips most people up, and the timeline from India.
+This guide covers who qualifies, the German-language rule that trips most people up, the VFS Global process in India, a full documents checklist, converting the D-visa into a residence permit, and bringing children over.

 Who can bring family to Germany